Adventure Works – (815) 517-0825; www.adventureworksdekalb.org

 More community resources can be found at (888) 865-9903 or dial 211; www.findhelp211.org.

 211 provides free, confidential, streamlined access to health and human services in an effort to build a stronger community.
-211 is available 24/7 and is staffed with trained volunteers and staff who will listen to your situation and refer you to the most appropriate source of assistance. **This is a new service is now fully functional as of June 14, 2017.
+211 is available 24/7 and is staffed with trained volunteers and staff who will listen to your situation and refer you to the most appropriate source of assistance.
+Click here to get the facts about 211 or watch the video below! **This new service is now fully functional as of June 14, 2017.

 And a huge thank you to our collaborating partners and sponsors – great organizations that assist us in serving our community!